carlhillit/blog/_posts/2022-06-09-BulkCreateADUsers.md

 $usersCsv = Import-Csv -Path C:\users.csv
 ````

-Now I can recall that object by typing the variable `$usersCsv` and view the properties and their values by using `$usersCsv.GivenName`
+Now I can recall that object by typing the variable `$usersCsv` and

 Output:
 ````